-The whole of Microsoft just went 365.
+Microsoft drops Office 365 for biz.
+Now it's just Microsoft 365.
 Word

 Microsoft is squishing its major biz products into a single solution called – wait for it – Microsoft 365, CEO Satya Nadella announced at Inspire, Redmond's annual event for businesses that flog its wares.
 Not a single chair was flung, we can report.

-Office 365, Windows 10, and enterprise mobility and security will be peddled in two flavours: Microsoft 365 Enterprise and Microsoft 365 Business, Nadella said.
+Office 365, Windows 10, and enterprise mobility and security, will be peddled in two flavours: Microsoft 365 Enterprise and Microsoft 365 Business, Nadella said.
 The latter, which adds device and licence management from a single location, will be available for preview on August 2.

 Also announced was a "Relationship Sales Solution", wherein colleagues can combine Microsoft 365, Dynamics 365, and LinkedIn.
 Microsoft-based office workers can also share info with contacts who also use the software, which might or might not be a good feature for Microsoft, depending on your perspective.